 Your remote sites need fuel (propane/LPG or diesel) to stay online when commercial power fails.
 With limited battery plant capacity, you never want your fuel tanks to unexpectedly run dry.
 Imagine the expense and stress of rushing a refueling truck out to your site and hoping it gets there in time.

 But tracking your propane or diesel levels is complicated.
 You have a lot of sites, and they consume fuel at different rates.
 You can schedule routine refueling trips based on average consumption, but that's not very efficient and you'll still get the occasional surprise.

-With modern sensor technology, it's now possible to use fuel sensors to remote track fuel levels.
+With modern fuel sensor technology, it's now possible to use fuel sensors to remote track fuel levels.
 You and your team will get alerts whenever fuel runs low.
-You'll be able to refocus your experts on more important work, because refueling will suddenly be a simple process to manage.
+You'll be able to refocus your experts on more important work because refueling will suddenly be a simple process to manage.

 Let's start by looking at an example site:

 In this example, a NetGuardian RTU uses a wireless analog bridge to communicate with an LPG (propane) sensor attached to a standard fuel tank.
 Notifications can be sent to your email address or smartphone.